Encouraging Teens with Community Service Volunteer Work/

 It is never too early to introduce children to participate in community projects.
 Even simply allowing them to be present during activities to witness the work being undertaken can help give them a sense of personal fulfillment volunteering can engender.
 We’ll take a look at some effective methods to encourage your kids to play a more active role in their communities and the world at large.

-Let’s face it, kids aren’t always going to be entirely enthused about the idea of engaging with community projects.
+Let’s face it, kids aren’t always going to be entirely enthused about the idea of engaging with community activist projects.
 Of course, you’ve helped them understand the importance of their volunteer time.
 However, they’ve been putting in the hours on your homeschool curriculum and doing their chores.
-Probably the last thing they want to do is commit to anything resembling labor.
-There are, however, ways to make community advocacy a more attractive prospect.
+Probably the last thing they want to do is commit to anything resembling labor even if it is volunteer work.
+There are, however, ways to make teen community service a more attractive prospect.

 For older homeschool students, you can help them connect with projects and organizations that are closely related to their career interests or potential college major.
 Show them how volunteer work can provide them with additional skills.
 Demonstrate how they can gain experience that could be valuable on their path toward their vocational goals.
 Community work can also be an extremely positive addition to their growing resumes.
 This often provides useful contacts or references for university or job applications.